Get involved with caring & advocating for patients in your community.

 Find out more details below on the patient care project that fits you best!
 Then, contact the corresponding project director to get more info on how YOU can participate!

 Asthma is a chronic lung disease that affects millions of people worldwide.
 Without effectively managing the condition, the quality of life is greatly diminished.
 The Asthma Awareness project focuses on asthma education and how to properly use asthma medications for best results.
-Patient education is provided at health fairs and at the JWCH Weingart health clinic, and demonstration of the use of the different inhalers is available at all sessions.
-For the upcoming year, Asthma Awareness is expanding to reach out to children, a subset of the population that pharmacy students rarely have a chance to work with.
+Come join Asthma Awareness and help provide Patient education at health fairs and at JWCH Weingart health clinic as well as many more opportunities.
+Demonstration of the use of the different inhalers is available at all sessions.
 The project is constantly growing and is always open to new ideas.

 In addition to patient education, Asthma and COPD training sessions are provided to the students at the USC School of Pharmacy.
 There is also the annual Asthma Counseling Competition where students have the opportunity to practice their counseling skills.

 Those who are interested may apply for the Asthma Awareness Committee in Fall Semester to participate at these events.
-Committee members must be a member of both APSA and AMCP.
-Please contact the Directors of Asthma Awareness, Michelle Ta and Ellen Lee, at email@example.com for any questions you may have.
+Please contact the Director of Asthma Awareness Timothy Lew, at email@example.com for any questions you may have.

 Body Fat Analysis

-Body Fat Analysis is a screening project under Operation Heart that offers body fat screenings and education to participants at health fairs.
-The purpose of the Body Fat Analysis Project is to provide health fair participants with individualized advice for their body fat percentage and empower them to make healthy lifestyle changes.
+Body Fat Analysis is a screening project under Operation Heart that offers body fat screenings and education to health fair participants and community members.
+The purpose of the Body Fat Analysis Project is to provide participants with individualized advice for body weight management and empower them to make healthy lifestyle modifications.
 Body fat percentage is often invisible, so detecting levels early and making lifestyle adjustments is very important for preventing serious health complications in the future.

-Please contact the project directors at email@example.com if you want to know more about the project or get involved.
-Level 1 Representatives for Body Fat Analysis must be an APSA and NCPA member.
+Please contact the project directors at firstname.lastname@example.org if you want to know more about the project or get involved!

-Co-Directors of Body Fat Analysis: Harrison Tu and Shufei (Sophie) Ding
+Co-Directors of Body Fat Analysis: Shannon Cao and Victor Kao

 Healthy Living/Alternative Medicine